Coros Apex PRO – Review to follow

-The APEX that was released earlier this year by Coros was a nicely featured smart and sports watch.
+The original APEX that was released earlier in 2019 by Coros was a nicely featured smart and sports watch.
 Some might say it was also suited as a dress watch and yet others might nod sagely and agree that, perhaps, a rugged Garmin Fenix is not as good a match for a Tuxedo.

 Coros Apex Pro – What’s New?